Advertising Code for Cosmetic Products (RCP) 2023

 Entry into Effect and Evaluation

-This code enters into effect on 1 January 2015.
-The code will be evaluated in two years time.
+This code enters into effect on 1 January 2015 and was last amended on 1 January 2023 The code will be evaluated every two years.